adjust/unity_purchase_sdk/README.md

 ### 2. Add it to your project

-Open your project in the Unity Editor and navigate to `Assets → Import Package → Custom Package` and select the downloaded Unity package file.
+Open your project in the Unity Editor and navigate to `Assets → Import Package → Custom Package`.
+Select the downloaded Unity package file.

 ![][import_package]